manipuladordedados/supercoder/README.md

 SuperCoder is distributed under the GNU General Public License, See GPL for details.

-Most of the icons used in this softwares come from [Font Awesome](http://fontawesome.io/) and [Font Mfizz](http://fizzed.com/oss/font-mfizz).
+Most of the icons used in this software come from [Font Awesome](http://fontawesome.io/) and [Font Mfizz](http://fizzed.com/oss/font-mfizz).